-Get the Recipe
+Get the Recipes

 Restaurant life doesn't leave you with a lot of time to cook at home, and when I was cooking in restaurants, I rarely had the energy or desire to do anything more taxing in my own kitchen than nuke a couple of frozen pork buns in the microwave.
-A couple of times a year I would convince myself that I could overcome the crushing fatigue and get on a healthy kick, and I'd fill my crisper drawers with vegetables that would inevitably be ignored until they rotted into produce bags full of liquefied sludge that had to be tossed.
+A couple of times a year, I would convince myself that I could overcome the crushing fatigue and get on a healthy kick, and I'd fill my crisper drawers with vegetables, which would inevitably be ignored until they rotted into produce bags full of liquefied sludge that had to be tossed.
 Only the jars of condiments would remain.

 Even when you don't have the will to cook for yourself, a spoonful of the right condiment can elevate a frozen pizza, or a mediocre takeout order.
 And there were definitely desperate times when I would eat straight out of a jar, when I couldn't trick my fridge into restocking itself no matter how many times I opened it to check.
-These days, my fridge may not be as Up In The Air depressing and bare as it once was, but condiments still take up most of the prime real estate.
+These days, my fridge may not be as Up in the Air depressing and bare as it once was, but condiments still take up most of the prime real estate.

-Along with the usual suspects of Heinz ketchup (the one true ketchup), mayonnaise, miso, and five types of mustard, I keep my fridge stocked with harissa, store-bought chili crisp (I still haven't gotten around to making Sohla's amazing homemade stuff), Calabrian chilies, gochujang and doenjang, and one of my Mount Rushmore picks, XO sauce.
+Along with the usual suspects of Heinz ketchup (the one true ketchup), mayonnaise, miso, and five types of mustard, I keep my fridge stocked with harissa, store-bought chili crisp (I still haven't gotten around to making Sohla's amazing DIY stuff), Calabrian chilies, gochujang and doenjang, and one of my Mount Rushmore picks, XO sauce.

-I first encountered XO sauce while working at a fine dining restaurant in Boston, and instantly fell in love with it.
+I first encountered XO sauce while working at a fine-dining restaurant in Boston, and instantly fell in love with it.
 It's savory, spicy, and sweet all at the same time, with a can't-quite-put-your-finger-on-it depth to it that makes it all the more enticing.
 Like most of the other condiments on this list, XO sauce packs an umami wallop that makes it an ideal flavor enhancer for tons of savory dishes, cementing its place in the Hall of Fame of condiments.

 What's in a Name?
 What's in a Sauce?

 XO sauce is a pretty recent invention; it was created in Hong Kong in the 1980s.
-Its ingredient list boasts a number of pricey items, the heavy hitters being dried seafood—primarily shrimp and scallops, and sometimes abalone— and aged Jinhua ham.
-For context, high quality dried scallops can easily cost over $100 a pound.
+Its ingredient list includes a number of pricey items, the heavy hitters being dried seafood—primarily shrimp and scallops, and sometimes abalone— and aged Jinhua ham.
+For context, high-quality dried scallops can easily cost over $100 a pound.

-Crispy pork, and dried seafood are constants in XO sauce, along with aromatics like shallots, ginger, garlic, and chilies.
-After frying these ingredients in hot oil, they get simmered with Chinese rice wine, soy sauce, chicken stock, brown sugar, and spices until the sauce reaches the consistency of marmalade.
+Crispy pork and dried seafood are constants in XO sauce, along with aromatics like shallots, ginger, garlic, and chilies.
+After these ingredients are fried in hot oil, they get simmered with Chinese rice wine, soy sauce, chicken stock, brown sugar, and spices until the sauce reaches the consistency of marmalade.

 XO can stand on its own in the flavor spotlight, or it can take a flavor-enhancing backseat.
-It's amazing stuff, and so it's no wonder that it's one of the darling condiments of chefs these days; it feels like every time I go out to eat in New York, I encounter another iteration of XO on the menu.
+It's amazing stuff, so it's no wonder that it's one of the darling condiments of chefs these days; it feels like every time I go out to eat in New York, I encounter another iteration of XO on the menu.

 How to Make XO Sauce

-Sourcing the Ingredients
+Source the Ingredients

 Depending on where you live, procuring the ingredients for XO may be the most challenging part of this recipe.
-Dried shrimp and scallops can be easily found online, but they are often at the higher end of the price range spectrum, and you often have to buy them in larger quantities.
-This can raise the cost of making XO, but with a little internet deep-diving, you can find dried seafood to fit your budget.
+Dried shrimp and scallops can easily be found online, but they are often pricey, and you often have to buy them in larger quantities.
+This can raise the cost of making XO, but, with a little internet deep-diving, you can find dried seafood to fit your budget.

 One of the nice things about shopping for the dried seafood in person is that you can check for quality before purchasing.
-Along with a visual once-over to make sure that the scallops don't have gnarly-looking discoloration on them, it's a good idea to give them a sniff before you buy.
-If the shrimp or scallops smell of ammonia, move on to find a different purveyor, because that odor is bad news.
+Along with giving them a visual once-over to make sure that the scallops don't have any gnarly-looking discoloration on them, it's a good idea to give them a sniff before you buy.
+If the shrimp or scallops smell of ammonia, move on to a different purveyor, because that odor is bad news.

-I came to a similar determination with dried shrimp, settling on slightly larger ones that pack a lot more flavor than the smaller ones on the right in the photo above.
-Both dried scallops and shrimp contain a lot of naturally occurring glutamates, which is why they're use as the building blocks of flavor for the sauce, along with the Jinhua-style ham.
+I came to a similar determination with the dried shrimp, settling on slightly larger ones that pack a lot more flavor than the smaller ones on the right in the photo above.
+Both dried scallops and shrimp contain a lot of naturally occurring glutamates, which is why they're used as the building blocks of flavor for the sauce, along with the Jinhua-style ham.

 I've made XO sauce in restaurants using country ham, prosciutto and serrano scraps, and even high-quality slab bacon.
 What you're looking for is salty, cured pork flavor, with a hint of smokiness.
 How you get there can be adjusted to accommodate whatever ingredients are available to you.

 Prep and Process the Seafood and Aromatics

-Keep them separate when you soak them as you will be processing them slightly differently.
+Keep them separate when you soak them, as you will be processing them slightly differently.
 Make sure to have the scallops in a microwave-safe bowl.
 Let them hang out in their water baths for at least a couple of hours to soften them up.
 If you prefer, you can also soak them in cold water in the fridge overnight.

 Once they have finished soaking, drain the shrimp completely, and then drain the scallops of all but a couple of tablespoons of water.
-I then pop a lid on the scallops and steam them in the microwave for a few minutes until they are fully softened, and can easily be broken down into strand-like filaments when you pinch them between your fingers.
+I then pop a lid on the scallops and steam them in the microwave for a few minutes, until they are fully softened and can easily be broken down into strand-like filaments when you pinch them between your fingers.

-During initial rounds of testing, I popped them in the food processor and buzzed them up into a rough paste together.
-But that gives you a pet food–like paste that is not ideal, or very appetizing, as you can see in the photo above.
+During initial rounds of testing, I popped both shrimp and scallops in the food processor and buzzed them up into a rough paste together.
+But that gives you a pet food–like paste that is not ideal, nor very appetizing, as you can see in the photo above.
 In a good XO sauce, the scallops should be just broken down into thin strands, while the shrimp should be coarsely chopped.
 These contrasting textures give the sauce dimension; it shouldn't be a pounded paste.

 To achieve these textures, you have to process the seafood separately.
 Start by pulsing the scallops until they are separated into strands, then pulse the shrimp until coarsely chopped.